judoaseeta/moviefetch/README.md

+# Stacks

+React, Redux, Redux-saga , Reselect.
+AWS Lambda

-# What this portfolio app focused on.
+## What this portfolio app focused on.

 #### redux has 4 disadvantages.